hawkbsilleee/portfolio/README.md

 **🏆 Recognition:** Co-author of TITAN-RNA: A hybrid-capture sequencing panel detects known and unknown Flaviviridae for diagnostics and vector surveillance

 ### ⭐ Overview
-During my freshman year at Cornell, I worked in Professor Laura Goodman pathogen genomics lab at Cornell’s College of Veterinary Medicine.
+During my freshman year at Cornell, I worked in Professor Laura Goodman pathogen genomics lab at Cornell's College of Veterinary Medicine.

-I contributed to the Goodman Lab’s efforts to 1) develop next-generation sequencing (NGS) diagnostics for tick-borne pathogens and 2) understand the presence and range expansion of tick species in New York State (TickBlitz).
+I contributed to the Goodman Lab's efforts to 1) develop next-generation sequencing (NGS) diagnostics for tick-borne pathogens and 2) understand the presence and range expansion of tick species in New York State (TickBlitz).
 I processed field-collected tick samples and performed qPCR and RT-PCR assays to detect viral and bacterial agents, generating data used to validate our new TITAN-RNA hybrid-capture sequencing panel.
 This platform enables comprehensive detection of known and novel Flaviviridae and other RNA viruses from vector samples.
 My work supported optimization of sample preparation protocols and assay validation.

 ### 🔧 Technical Contributions
 - Contributed to development of next-generation sequencing (NGS) diagnostics for tick-borne pathogens, using hybrid-capture and